 Today's U.S. military, Anderson said, looks nothing like the military of 1965, when he graduated as an infantry officer.

 The French filmmakers who first visited "The Anderson Platoon" would later catch up to the unit, to see what their lives were like 20 years later.
 They would meet at West Point yet again.
 That year, the commandant at the academy was Brig.
-Gen. Fred Gordon, the first African American to hold the position and the only African American graduate of the class of 1962.
+Gen. Fred Gordon, the first Black to hold the position and the only Black graduate of the class of 1962.

 During his speech, Anderson shared stories of his service in Vietnam and being filmed for two documentaries.
-He also gave a brief history of trailblazing -- but often lonely -- African American graduates of the academy who would rise to have great careers.
+He also gave a brief history of trailblazing -- but often lonely -- Black graduates of the academy who would rise to have great careers.